Pavel418890/asyncio-learning/selectors.md

 select sys call returns result), zero(for non-blocking polling), or a positive number of milliseconds.

-Note: Timeout value will be rounded at least to 1 millisecond, in case that timeout with too much precision is received.
+Note: Timeout value will be rounded at least to 1 millisecond(1000.0), in case that timeout with too much precision is received.

 Next declare an empty ready list and return it if sys call will be interrupted by the